Austin skyline

 What is it?
 Proud home to the Eyore's Birthday Party, this historic park offers year-round reasons to explore its limestone cliff-lined grounds.

 Why go?
-The celebrated Danish artist Thomas Dambo has added to the growing collection of interactive sculptural elements like the all-ages Treehouse with his latest troll, Malin.
+The celebrated Danish artist Thomas Dambo has added to the growing collection of interactive sculptural elements like the all-ages Treehouse with his troll sculpture, Malin.
 Offering a calming presence to an already peaceful park, the reclaimed sculpture is the newest addition to the park's history of blending conservation with culture.
 Beyond the troll, explore the trials, meander around Shoal Creek's banks and walk downtown without ever seeing a car.

 Advertising